 How to Get There?

 The best option is to rent a car so, you have complete freedom of what you can visit.
 However, some attractions offer private tours which take you there directly.
 For list of tours check out their website for more information.

 Cool off at Injidup Natural Spa

 One of Western Australia’s best kept secrets, Injidup Natural Spa is a rock pool with crystal clear blue water.
 It’s not just any rock pool, the rocks shelter the pool from large waves, creating spa like bubbles.
 Best place to come if you need to de-stress from your exams or just want a relaxing weekend with friends.
 You can come for a day, or stay a few nights and explore the area.
 Indjidup Spa was not even known to most locals until it was made famous due to its picturesque image on Instagram.
 There’s no natural path, so you’ll have to climb some rocks to get there, but trust us, it’s well worth it.

-Perth CBD is home to some of the best stores in Perth and you’re guaranteed to find what you are looking for.
+Perth CBD has a variety of stores on offer, so you’re guaranteed to find what you are looking for.
 With stores to suit every age, style and budget, you can spend the day exploring Perth City’s many unique arcades and strip malls.
 There’s Hay Street Mall, London Court and Forrest Chase just to name a few.

 While you’re studying, it can be a good idea to build some experience and earn some money working on a part time or casual basis.
 Even working outside of your field of study can have some great benefits when you look for a permanent role out of university.
 We’ve listed some of the jobs you may choose to work while studying and we even have a way we can help!